-The second pane lets you select the sampling rate (or frequency) in radians/sec.
-The plot on the left shows the sampled signal.
-The spectrum on the right is the spectrum of the sampled signal; notice that it is now periodic in frequency, with a period equal to the sample frequency.
+The middle pane lets you select the sampling rate (or frequency).
+This can be selected in increments of 50Hz, from 100 to 350 Hz.
+The spectrum on the right is the spectrum of the sampled signal.
+The blue frequency components are the components of the original signal.
+The red and green components are the additional frequency components of the signal after sampling.
+Notice that the red and green components are periodic.
 Essentially, the original signal spectrum repeats itself around multiples of the sampling frequency.
 This is a property of sampling and will be studied in advanced digital signal processing classes.